 Cooke has a fine arts degree in design from UCLA and a graduate degree in architecture from the University of Oregon.
 But he never practiced architecture.
 Photography was his passion, and following graduation and a trip around the world, he began publishing his photos in major national magazines and selling them as fine art.

 In 1979, he was a working as artist-in-residence on Molokaʻi for the State Foundation on Culture and the Arts and the State Department of Education.
-He was teaching an environmental awareness program in the schools called “Seeing Molokai” when a friend introduced to him editors of National Geographic.
+He was teaching an environmental awareness program in the schools called “Seeing Molokai” when a friend introduced him to an editor at National Geographic.

 A proposal to photograph Molokaʻi was accepted and in 1981 became his first published assignment; it led to the release three years later of his book, Molokaʻi: An Island in Time.
 Other book assignments for National Geographic followed.